MTstateIntroStats/IntroStatActivitiesHybrid/05-UR-unit1review.Rmd

 \setstretch{1}

 The following worksheets review each of the modules.
 These worksheets will be completed during Melinda's Study Sessions each week.
-Solutions will be posted on D2L in the Unit 1 Review folder after the study sessions.
+Solutions will be posted on Canvas in the Unit 1 Review folder after the study sessions.